careyjames/dns-tool/README.md

 # DNS Tool

 DNS Tool is a command-line utility for DNS and email security.
 It:
-- Simplifies verifying records like DMARC, SPF, DKIM and DNSSEC
+- Simplifies verifying records like DMARC, SPF, DKIM, and DNSSEC
-- Provides real-time feedback on DNS configurations
+- Provides real-time feedback on DNS configurations in an easy-to-read bird’s-eye view
-- Offers in-depth analysis to prevent spoofing
+- Offers in-depth DNS analysis to prevent BEC spoofing
-- Secures your domain's DNS infrastructure
+- Helps you secure your domain’s DNS infrastructure
-- Built for network administrators, security researchers and IT professionals
+- Built for network administrators, security researchers, and IT professionals

 ## Why DNS Tool Exists